 Restoring the Cabinet Room at Felbrigg Hall

-Throughout late 2017 and into 2018, our house team will be joined by specialist textile and painting experts to undertake a major conservation project in our Cabinet Room, to clean and restore the original damask wall coverings and carpet, as well as examine the furniture, paintings and collection in detail.
+Throughout late 2017 and into 2018, our house team were joined by specialist textile and painting experts to undertake a major conservation project in our Cabinet Room, to clean and restore the original damask wall coverings and carpet, as well as examine the furniture, paintings and collection in detail.

 Restoring a room of treasures

 The Cabinet Room at Felbrigg Hall is a rare survival of a room designed to display collectables and treasures.
 William Windham II used this room to show objects acquired during his four year ‘Grand Tour’ to Europe in the 18th century.

 Take a closer look than ever before to the Cabinet collection and see first-hand the conservation work necessary to look after it.